mcgnly/DeveloperDocumentation/temp/FA.md

 }
 </code></pre>

-<p>To see the code modifications at this step, please have a look at the <a href="https://github.com/relayr/android-demo-apps/commit/bdf702c621ba3dce8ace777d421828da5ade7caf">Thermometer Demo App Step 6 branch</a> available on Github.</p>
+<p>To see the code modifications, please have a look at <a href="https://github.com/relayr/android-demo-apps/commit/bdf702c621ba3dce8ace777d421828da5ade7caf">this step of the Thermometer Demo App </a> available on Github.</p>
 </div>